 The market map above categorizes the Blockchain 50 companies based on core area of focus.
 Categories are not mutually exclusive.

-- Unicorns: Five of the 50 winners (10%) are valued at or above $1B as of their latest funding round: mining hardware & software providers Bitmain and Bitfury, cryptocurrency exchange Coinbase, blockchain analytics software Chainalysis, and blockchain conglomerate Digital Currency Group.
+- Unicorns: 31 of the 50 companies (62%) are valued at or above $1B as of their latest funding round.

-- Most well-funded company: Coinbase is the most well-funded company on the Blockchain 50 list, having raised $539M in disclosed equity funding across 12 rounds since 2012.
+- Most well-funded: FTX is the most well-funded company on the Blockchain 50 list, having raised approximately $1.8B of disclosed funding across 8 rounds since 2019.